apache/pekko/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

  `metadata` field.
 To attach the metadata after writing it, `PersistentRepr.withMetadata` is used.
 The @apidoc[JournalSpec] in the Persistence TCK provides a capability flag `supportsMetadata` to toggle verification that metadata is handled correctly.

-For a snapshot plugin to support replication it needs to store and read metadata for the snapshot if it is defined in the @apiref[akka.persistence.SnapshotMetadata] `metadata` field.
+For a snapshot plugin to support replication it needs to store and read metadata for the snapshot if it is defined in the @apiref[org.apache.pekko.persistence.SnapshotMetadata] `metadata` field.
-To attach the metadata when reading the snapshot the `akka.persistence.SnapshotMetadata.apply` factory overload taking a `metadata` parameter is used.
+To attach the metadata when reading the snapshot the `org.apache.pekko.persistence.SnapshotMetadata.apply` factory overload taking a `metadata` parameter is used.
 The @apidoc[SnapshotStoreSpec] in the Persistence TCK provides a capability flag `supportsMetadata` to toggle verification that metadata is handled correctly.

 The following plugins support Replicated Event Sourcing: